 The Executive Committee determines the order in which items of business are to be presented to the Senate.
-At least 5 days before a scheduled monthly meeting, the Executive committee will meet to prepare the agenda.
+The Executive committee will meet before a scheduled monthly Senate meeting to prepare an agenda that will be distributed at least one week before the schedules Senate meeting.
 Matters arising after this time may be included in the agenda at the discretion of the Executive Committee.
 If time does not permit discussion of an agenda item, the item will automatically be placed first on the agenda for the next regular meeting.

 ARTICLE VI: FINANCIAL SUPPORT

 At the University President’s annual spring budget hearings, the Senate President will submit a budget request for funds for secretarial assistance, office supplies, travel, and facilities for the Senate to perform its functions.

 ARTICLE VII: AMENDMENTS TO THE CONSTITUTION